-CONTEXT MINIMUM STANDARDS The financial sector has recurringly implemented staff reductions and lay offs.
-Regulatory pressure and digitalization are driving financial institutions to a shift away from labor intensive activities into more date driven process.
+CONTEXT MINIMUM STANDARDS Type of ESG Risk: Risk assessment indicators examples: The financial sector has recurringly implemented staff reductions and layoffs.
+Regulatory pressure and digitalization are driving financial institutions to a shift away from labor intensive activities into more date-driven processes.
 Therefore, from a sustainability perspective for financial institutions, it is important to establish restructuring policies to prevent unfair dismissals and provide support services for dismissed employees.
-Type of ESG Risk: Employees' labor rights Basic measures in place for employees impacted by restructuring (financial severance, re-training, job-search assistance).
+Employees' labor rights Basic measures in place for employees impacted by restructuring (financial severance, re-training, job-search assistance).
 Measures to promote fair working conditions and a sustained social dialogue in countries with less stringent regulations.
 Anonymous reporting channel to report non-ethical behaviors in the workplace.
-Frequency and severity of health &amp; safety accidents (direct workers and contractors) decreasing overtime.
-Financial institutions are expected to deploy a credible policy and procedures to avoid or mitigate their exposure to socially harmful activities, such as: alcohol, pornography, gambling, arms trade and the exposure to projects harming local population or human rights violations.
+Frequency and severity of health and safety accidents (direct workers and contractors) by decreasing overtime.
+Financial institutions are expected to deploy a credible policy and procedures to avoid or mitigate their exposure to socially harmful activities, such as: alcohol, pornography, gambling, arms trade, and the exposure to projects harming local populations or human rights violations.
 Human rights across lending and financial activities Policy to exclude the exposure to controversial weapons, such as antipersonnel mines, cluster munitions, biological and chemical weapons, depleted uranium, and nuclear weapons.
 Policy to exclude or reduce exposure to sectors related to human trafficking.
 Explicit governance structure responsible to manage exposure to critical sectors, including risk management, legal and compliance functions.
-Policy to exclude and/or escalation process to mitigate controversies related to breaches on UN Global Compact's principles and/or OECD guidelines for international companies.
+Policy to exclude and/or escalate the process to mitigate controversies related breaches on UN Global Compact's principles and/or OECD guidelines for international companies.